ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-asia.md

 updated: 2022-11-28
 ---

-In this tutorial we are going to guide you with a simple example of setting-up a [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on your OVHcloud Managed Kubernetes Service.
+In this tutorial we are going to guide you through a simple example of setting up a [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) on your OVHcloud Managed Kubernetes Service.

-You will create a `Persistent Volume Claim` (PVC), that will automatically create a `Persistent Volume` (PV) that will automatically create an asscoiated Public Cloud __Block Storage__ volume.<br>
+You will create a `Persistent Volume Claim` (PVC), that will automatically create a `Persistent Volume` (PV) that will automatically create an associated Public Cloud __Block Storage__ volume.<br>
 Then you will create a `Pod` attached to the PVC.

 ![Schema](images/schema.png){.thumbnail}